chef/chef-web-docs/chef_master/source/azure_portal.rst

 After the log files have been located, open them using a text editor to view the log file.
 The most common problem are below:

 * Connectivity errors with the Chef server caused by incorrect settings in the client.rb file.
 Ensure that the ``chef_server_url`` value in the client.rb file is the correct value and that it can be resolved.
 * An invalid validator key has been specified.
 This will prevent the chef-client from authenticating to the Chef server.
-Ensure that the ``validaton_client_name`` value in the client.rb file is the correct value
+Ensure that the ``validation_client_name`` value in the client.rb file is the correct value
 * The name of the node is the same as an existing node.
 Node names must be unique.
 Ensure that the name of the virtual machine in Microsoft Azure has a unique name.
 * An error in one the run-list.
 The log file will specify the details about errors related to the run-list.